qutang/mhealth-storage-format/sensor.md

     SensorType-DataType-VersionCode.DEVICEID-SENSORID.YYYY-MM-DD-HH-mm-ss-SSS-[M/P]HHmm.sensor.csv(.gz)

-**DEVICEID-SENSORID** can be used as global identifier and primary key.
+**DEVICEID-SENSORID** can be used as global unique identifier and primary key.

 {% method %}